 Walking the labyrinth is often considered a threefold path: releasing on the way in, receiving in the middle and then returning.
 This idea blends well with Jungian analyst, Helen Luke’s principles of the Divine Feminine: ‘Receiving, Nourishing and Birthing’.
 If we synergise these concepts, then the path receives what we release on the way in, nourishes us with inspiration as we pause in the centre, then births us back out into the world, refreshed.
 It’s a symbolic integration of our capacity to give and receive, a true mystic path.
 Rather than merely a personal sense of activating the intuitive aspects of consciousness, it’s a much bigger idea of the Great Mother rising up to meet us, using the labyrinth as her portal.

-As an archetype the labyrinth has no opposite, but its shadow is the maze (ultimately just a complicated labyrinth).
+As an archetype, the labyrinth has no opposite; but its shadow is the maze (which is ultimately just a very complicated labyrinth).
 The labyrinth welcomes and soothes with the ease of its step by step journey, whereas the walls and dead ends of the maze are designed to frustrate and confuse.
 The maze has been the dominant paradigm for so long, most of us barely notice we’re in it.
 To its detriment, Western culture has valued head over heart and thought over feeling.
 The rules and hierarchies are so deeply woven into our social fabric that it’s hard to imagine any other way of being.

 The maze is a game with more barriers than freedoms, whose primary goal is power and control.
-In corporate life, an organisation which operates like a maze would be adversarial and competitive, a dog-eat-dog environment in which the end justifies the means.
-Employees chasing individual agendas rather than working as a team.
+In corporate life, an organisation which operates like a maze would be adversarial and competitive, a dog-eat-dog environment in which the end justifies the means, e.g. employees chasing individual agendas rather than working as a team.
 The labyrinth is a game with more freedoms than barriers, whose primary goal is flow and acceptance.
-An organisation which operates like a labyrinth would be more collaborative, an interdependent community of individuals.
+An organisation which operates like a labyrinth would be more collaborative – an interdependent community of individuals.

 The labyrinth is a form of ‘maze therapy’ offering us the opportunity to experience ourselves as vessels through which power flows, rather than seeing power as something external to self.
 It is a paradigm within which we can access real power.
 The power of our essential nature.
 Not power over, which is the obsession of the maze, but power with.
 A mutually expansive sharing of the destiny of our world.